Home > Business Insurance > Shop Insurance > The Risks of Operating a Shop Without Comprehensive Protection

 By Maria Hickey on January 3rd, 2023

-While all but employer’s liability insurance isn’t a legal requirement, it can help you to have a well-built shop insurance policy in place to give you plenty of protection should a compensation claim be brought against you or you lose your business to a devastating fire or flood event.
+While all but employer’s liability insurance isn’t a legal requirement, it can help you to have a well-built shop cover policy in place to give you plenty of protection should a compensation claim be brought against you or you lose your business to a devastating fire or flood event.

-If you care about your livelihood and want to see it thrive for many years to come, then investing in the proper type and level of shop insurance will be a must.
+If you care about your livelihood and want to see it thrive for many years to come, then investing in the proper type and level of shop protection will be a must.
 There could be nothing worse than to lose the entire business that you spent many years growing to an event that you could have been insured against for a very cost-effective price.

 Compensation claims can run into tens of thousands of pounds, including the legal fees you will pay.
 Should you lose your case, you will be responsible for paying the compensation claim amount, your claimant’s legal fees, and your own legal fees spent defending your case.